streamich/rx-use/docs/connection$.md

 # `connection$`

-`BehaviorSubject` that changes in `window.navigator.connection` object.
+`ReadonlyBehaviorSubject` that changes in `window.navigator.connection` object.
 Is stubbed to also work on sever.

 ```ts